miyagawa/plack-handbook/09_running_cgi_scripts_on_plack.md

 # Day 9: Running CGI scripts on Plack

-For the couple of days we've been talking about how to convert existing CGI based applications to PSGI, and then run them as a PSGI application.
+For a couple of days we've been talking about how to convert existing CGI based applications to PSGI, and then run them as a PSGI application.
 Today we'd show you the ultimate way to run _any_ CGI scripts as a PSGI application, most of the time unmodified.

 [CGI::PSGI][1] is a subclass of CGI.pm to allow you a very easy migration from CGI.pm with only _a few lines of code changes_ to run it on PSGI environment.
 But what about a messy or legacy CGI script that just prints to STDOUT a lot and is not easy to fix?